Free calculator and drivers’ hours guide

 No. A valid period of availability is not driving time.
 It is also normally excluded from working time under the sector-specific working-time rules.

-Can an app replace my tachograph record?
+Can this calculator replace a tachograph record?

 Official source

-This guide was checked against the DVSA’s Drivers’ hours and tachographs: goods vehicles — assimilated and AETR rules.
+Checked against the DVSA’s Drivers’ hours and tachographs: goods vehicles — assimilated and AETR rules.
 Rules can change, and individual circumstances or exemptions may affect which rules apply.

 Keep the working week in one place.